by Patricia E. Clark

 I have an example of my own self-efficacy.
 I bought a computer ten years ago, which completely changed my life during the time since then.

 I had no idea that the computer would save my life through research.
 I found out who and what I am through it.
 I earned a little money through networking.
 I met hundreds of people through email and internet relay chat.
-I met the person with whom I want to spend the rest of my life, and who is responsible for my being here in Atlanta “at all.”
+I met the person with whom I want to spend the rest of my life, and who is responsible for my being here in Atlanta at all.

 When I bought the computer in 1993 I was trying to succeed in college for the third time, having flunked out twice.
 I was raising teenagers alone, having married an abuser who abandoned me overseas.
 I was going onto welfare because I had run out of ways to earn enough to keep housed and fed.
 My health was failing.
 I was having trouble transporting myself and my children for school and medical appointments.
 The reactions of some people to these problems might be despair and depression, with retreat into themselves.

-Well, I wasn’t feeling very good about Things in General, but I invested the little money I could get my hands on in the new world of personal computers.
-I didn’t feel that blowing it on clothes or a vacation or a used car offered any way to improve my life permanently.
-The computer seemed to offer more possibilities for growth than the usual “fun things.”
+Well, I wasnt feeling very good about Things in General, but I invested the little money I could get my hands on in the new world of personal computers.
+I didnt feel that blowing it on clothes or a vacation or a used car offered any way to improve my life permanently.
+The computer seemed to offer more possibilities for growth than the usual fun things.

 Although told I am too disabled to graduate from high school, I have done better than that.
 With Self-Efficacy, I graduated from high school a year early after skipping a grade.
-I have an A.A. degree from a community college, with an “A” average grade.
+I have an A.A. degree from a community college, with an A average grade.
 I worked for 25 years, some of that time in fun and exciting work that stretched my abilities to their limit.
 I have two adult children who are supporting themselves.
 I earned enough that my Social Security Disability retirement earns me a bit more than I would get if I had simply gone onto SSI at age 18.
 I have a fun unpaid career helping people solve the problems I always needed more time and help to solve for myself.

 That has to be due to my personal self-efficacy.
-Yeah, it’s not polite to brag.
-Still, I believed in myself and put the effort out on a daily basis to just “deal with” whatever came up.
+Yeah, its not polite to brag.
+Still, I believed in myself and put the effort out on a daily basis to just deal with whatever came up.
 I kept my forward path.
-That’s what allowed me to enjoy the kind of life I can now look back on.
+Thats what allowed me to enjoy the kind of life I can now look back on.

-I’m proud that, when I was six years old, I believed that I would be able to conquer the world of words and language, and that I finally recognized the key for my own way to understand it.
+Im proud that, when I was six years old, I believed that I would be able to conquer the world of words and language, and that I finally recognized the key for my own way to understand it.

 So, what has been my point here?
 Three things:

 First, behavior is not the enemy.
-Your child behaves a certain way because he can’t experience the world the way you do.
+Your child behaves a certain way because he cant experience the world the way you do.
 Helping the child work around problems will improve his ability to adapt.
 That means his functional level will increase some amount.
-That helps some of the “behaviors” to take care of themselves.
-You will be more able to sort out which ways of behaving are mirroring misery or confusion, and which need actual “behavioral” types of correction.
+That helps some of the behaviors to take care of themselves.
+You will be more able to sort out which ways of behaving are mirroring misery or confusion, and which need actual behavioral types of correction.

 Second, letting the child work out his own unique ways to process information is the key to development.
-Just because you follow a certain method, or it seems “logical” to find a problem’s solution in a certain way, does not mean that your child can or should do it that exact way.
+Just because you follow a certain method, or it seems logical to find a problems solution in a certain way, does not mean that your child can or should do it that exact way.
 Be joyful if he recognizes the need to solve the problem, and works out his own way to do it.

 Third, we have to believe in ourselves, experience problem solving, and have faith in our ability to continue solving problems.
-Otherwise we don’t make lifelong progress in community living and involvement.
-If your child isn’t mature enough to live on his own at age 18, he can still strive for that at some later age, even 30 or 40 years old.
+Otherwise we dont make lifelong progress in community living and involvement.
+If your child isnt mature enough to live on his own at age 18, he can still strive for that at some later age, even 30 or 40 years old.
 We keep developing more competence if we learn to adapt ourselves to higher and higher levels of function through experience and attitude.

-Approaching your child as a package of behavior problems to be extinguished isn’t likely to be the most helpful way to approach him.
+Approaching your child as a package of behavior problems to be extinguished isnt likely to be the most helpful way to approach him.
 Identifying strengths and weaknesses, then looking for ways to teach him to work around them does help.

 Encouragement, praise, reward and unconditional love help children develop the ability to believe in themselves.
 This increases their ability to become more and more involved in living throughout their lives.

-It doesn’t seem like much to ask to love your child, warts and all.
-It’s all or nothing for the child.
+It doesnt seem like much to ask to love your child, warts and all.
+Its all or nothing for the child.
 Either he is an acceptable human being who needs help, or he is not acceptable.
 Please make sure which message he is getting.

 #